hrla26-group-mvp/ball-is-life-api/README.md

 # ball-is-life-api
-API server for ball is life app
+API server and db for ball is life app